Jonlysun/SASRNet/README.md

 # Setup
-This code use Ubuntu 16.04.4, CUDA 10.1 and the following Python packages
+This code uses Ubuntu 16.04.4, CUDA 10.1 and the following Python packages
 ```
 pytorch=1.3.0
 torchvision=0.4.1